Launch Recite Me assistive technology

 County Court – The court where a civil case is heard.
 Most of Yorkshire Housing’s actions are in the County Court.
 The police often use the Magistrates Court for criminal cases.

-Defendant – The person Yorkshire Housing is bringing the case against (usually the perpetrator).
+Defendant – The person Yorkshire Housing is bringing the case against (usually the accused party).

 Injunction – An order from a court that tells someone to stop doing a certain thing or to do a certain thing